charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 - Pay compensatory damages to help the family recover.
 - Pay punitive damages as an admission of wrongdoing.

+The high cost of medical malpractice[^7] puts providers under constant pressure to reform.

+[^7]: Malpractice payouts are mediated by the provider's malpractice insurance.
+This is actually *better* than having the hospital pay directly, since insurance companies specialize in risk assessment.

+Insurance companies specialize in identifying and analyzing risk.

 ---

 We accept this system for doctors.
 Might it work for police officers as well?